UCSB-Library-Research-Data-Services/dataverse-datacite-translator/README.md

 ## Installation

+There are two separate ways to use this tool - installing it as a library only installs the `datacite` package, **not** `main.py` (see below), so pick the path that matches how you intend to use it.

+### As a library (in another project)

 The `datacite` package itself has no external dependencies (standard library only).
-It can be installed directly from this repo without publishing anywhere:
+Install it directly from this repo without publishing anywhere:

 ```
 pip install git+https://github.com/UCSB-Library-Research-Data-Services/dataverse-datacite-translator